TAROTLucas/TAROTLucas/README.md

 I'm currently working at Eglobalpro :facepunch: <br/>
-I'm also training with o-clock that year :smiley:<br/> I'm mostly doing php/sql :clap:<br/>
+I'm also training with o-clock that year :smiley:<br/> I'm mostly doing php/sql, but OMW to full stack :clap:<br/>